Multistability and rare spontaneous transitions in barotropic $\beta$-plane turbulence: Introduction

-Another new result of this paper concerns the hypothesis of barotropic adjustment of eddy driven jets.
-An eddy driven jet with a time-scale separation between eddy dynamics and zonal jet time scale, should be unstable in order to transfer meridionally zonally-averaged momentum, while it should be at the same time stable if quasi-stationary zonal jet states are observed for very long times.
+Another new result of this paper concerns the hypothesis of barotropic adjustment of eddy-driven jets.
+An eddy-driven jet with a time-scale separation between eddy dynamics and zonal jet time scale, should be unstable in order to transfer meridionally zonally-averaged momentum, while it should be at the same time stable if quasi-stationary zonal jet states are observed for very long times.
 This apparent contradiction leads to the hypothesis of barotropic adjustment: the state of the system should be marginally stable (or unstable) in order to fulfill these two seemingly contradictory requirements.
 The relevance of this adjustment hypothesis has been recently discussed in the context of Jovian planets and for a hierarchy of models \citep{read2020turbulent,read2020baroclinic}.
-Through an empirical analysis of the Rayleigh-Kuo criteria, we demonstrate in this paper that the zonal jets actual constantly remain in a state of marginal stability.
+Through an empirical analysis of the Rayleigh-Kuo criterion, we demonstrate in this paper that the zonal jets actual constantly remain in a state of marginal stability.
 The striking new results is that this remains true also during the transitions between different attractors: The nucleation of a new jet, or the merging of two jets, both occur within barotropically adjusted states.

-The paper is organized as follow: we first show some bimodality results involving transitions between two-jet and three-jet solutions in Section~\ref{sbim}.
-We study more in details these rare transitions using an advanced rare event algorithm (AMS) in Section~\ref{sams}.
+The paper is organized as follow.
+We describe the barotropic quasigeostrophic model and its phenomenology in Section 2.
+Section \ref{sams}\ref{sbim} show some bimodality results involving transitions between two-jet and three-jet solutions.
+Section \ref{sams}\ref{samsb} study in more details these rare transitions using an advanced rare event algorithm (AMS).
+Section \ref{sams}\ref{samsc} discusses the barotropic adjument and Rayleigh-Kuo criterion together with the marginal stability of the dynamics.
+Section \ref{sams}\ref{samsd} focuses on the saddles of the effective dynamics.
 Section~\ref{internald} focuses on the dynamics of the three-jet states only and a summary of the full effective dynamics is given.
 Section~\ref{ldp} addresses the question of the Arrhenius law when the Ekman dissipation $\alpha$ decreases.
 We then conclude in Section~\ref{sconclusion}.\\